-A little while ago, my daughter discovered food pouches.
+A little while ago, my daughter discovered DIY Refillable Food Pouches.

 OK, to say she discovered them is an exaggeration.
-In reality, we gave her one, she loved it, so we continued to give her more.
+In reality, we gave her one, she loved it, so we continued to give her more DIY Refillable Food Pouches.
 She likes the flavours; we like the healthiness and the fact she can hold it and control how quickly she eats them.

 As a baby and now as a toddler, she has been fiercely independent.
 She has wanted to feed herself for as long as I can remember.

 But at $1 each, on sale if bought in multiples, I soon realized cost was going to be a factor when she started wanting to drink two or three a day.

 So my wife set out to find a place where we could buy DIY Refillable Food Pouches.
 Turns out, you really can find anything on eBay.
 For $30, shipping included, we bought 20 refillable pouches.

 I went our local Wal-Mart and spent $40 on frozen fruits and vegetables, a few fresh fruits and veggies and a few cans of peaches and pears in a water sauce, only because they are healthier.

 In all, we had blueberries, raspberries, strawberries, bananas, blackberries, mangoes, pears, peaches, apples, peas, and carrots.
 We cooked everything which needed to be, thawed a few and then started making concoctions we thought she’d like in a blender.